jhvanderschee/usecuewebsitenl/_drafts/need-for-speed-on-the-web.md

 ## A real life example

-Let us look at at a responsive retina-ready onepager, with custom fonts, a lot of imagery and javascript, that looks like this:
+Let us look at at a responsive retina-ready one-page website, with custom fonts, a lot of imagery and javascript, that looks like this:

 ![](/uploads/speedexample.jpg)